Preparing for the transition from IBOR to risk free rates.

-For USD CSA, the ARCC (Alternative Reference Rates Committee) of the FED (New York Federal Reserve) has made recommendations aiming at promoting the migration of CSAs from FED Funds to SOFR (Secured Overnight Financing Rate) for InterDealer Counterparts.
+The ARRC (ALternative Reference Rates Committee) of the FED (New York Federal Reserve) had made recommendations aiming at promoting the remuneration of USD cash collateral to SOFR (Secured Overnight Financing Rate) for interdealer transactions.

 Risk-free rates have been identified by public sector, industry bodies and trade associations as possible replacement for Interbank Offered Rates (IBORs) as part of the ongoing IBOR transition.

 The below table lists the historical IBOR rates for major currencies and the corresponding RFRs:

 The main differences between IBORs and RFRs are the following: